-Americans working full-time spend more than one-third of their day, five days per week, at the workplace.
-The use of effective workplace programs and policies can reduce health risks and improve the quality of life for American workers.
+Americans spend a significant amount of time working, those working full-time spending more than one-third of their day, five days per week, at their workplace.
+The use of effective workplace programs and policies can improve the quality of life for American workers, while also reducing the risk of adverse health outcomes.
 Check out our materials below on how the DNPA can help you design, implement and evaluate effective workplace health programs.

-Work@Health® is an employer-based training program that helps employers develop a basic skill set and capacity to build or enhance a science-based worksite health program.
+Work@Health® is an employer-based training program that helps employers develop a basic skill set and capacity to build or enhance a science-based workplace health program.

-The DNPA recently partnered with the Centers for Disease Control and Prevention (CDC) to become trained in the Work@Health Program.
-Workplaces that participate in this program will have access to six online modules and a half-day, in-person training covering the final two modules and providing an opportunity to network with other workplaces.
+The DNPA has partnered with the Centers for Disease Control and Prevention (CDC) to become trained in the Work@Health Program.
+Workplaces that participate in this program will have access to six online modules and a half-day, in-person training covering the final two modules while being provided an opportunity to network with other workplaces.
 The modules are outlined below:

 - Make the Business Case